alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 Along the way, I will attempt to explain what assembly is, why it is important, and how the code works.

 I expect that you will already have some experience with programming.
-This doesn't have to be low level programming, or assembly, or anything like that, but that would help tremendously.
-If you have a decent amount of experience in programming languages such as Python or Javascript, you may have to go slowly and Google some things, but you should be able to follow along.
+This doesn't have to be low level programming or assembly or anything like that, although that would help tremendously.
+If you have a decent amount of experience in programming languages such as Python or Javascript, you may have to follow along slowly, but you should hopefully be able to understand the code.

 If you would like to follow along with me, you will need
 * the [nasm](https://www.nasm.us/) x86 assembler